tableflip/nodebot-workshop/exercises/robot_arm/problem.md

+__Make a remote control robot arm__

+Use a rotary potentiometer (pot) to control the position of a servo.

+* Attach a potentiometer to pin A2
-__Attach a servo to pin 9 and a potentiometer to A2.__
+* Attach a servo to pin 9

-* Setup the potentiometer so what when it's value changes the servo is moved.
+* Have the servo rotate as the potentiometer is turned

-Hint: You could use `five.Fn.map` to map the potentiometer values (0 - 1023) to servo angles (0 - 179).

 ## Circuit diagram